 Pregnancy and hormone changes can affect your skin, and many women feel tired and unattractive during this unsettled time.
 Pregnant patients may seek out cosmetic procedures to help them feel more youthful and appear more rested.
 And those who routinely receive BOTOX® often ask if they can continue treatment throughout their pregnancy.

-The issue of pregnant women using dermal fillers or BOTOX is complicated.
-As a dermatologist in Dallas, I encourage our patients to weigh the risks versus the rewards when considering injectables during this unique time.
+The issue of pregnant women using BOTOX or dermal fillers is complicated.
+As a Dallas dermatologist, I encourage our patients to weigh the risks versus the rewards when considering injectables during this unique time.

 How Injectables Work